SCCapstone/RogueGames/docs/index.md

 ###   Email: lcorley@email.sc.edu
 ## Alex Johnson
 ###   Email: jvj1@email.sc.edu
->Hey, I'm Alex.
+> Hey, I'm Alex.
 I'm a Junior in Computer Engineering at UoSC with minors in Computer Science and Mathematics.
-I research in the autonomous field robotics lab under Dr Rekleitis, >working on adaptable robots in aquatic environments.
+I research in the autonomous field robotics lab under Dr
+> Rekleitis,
+> working on adaptable robots in aquatic environments.
 I hope to continue my research in the coming years.

 ## Lukas F. McClamrock
 ###   Email: lukasm@email.sc.edu
+> Hey my name is Lukas.
+I'm a senior graduating with a degree in computer science and a minor in criminal justice.
+I also play and am a captain of the club
+> ultimate frisbee team.
+After graduation I will be starting a job at BlueCross BlueShield of South Carolina doing corporate application development.

 ## Mark H. McCoy
 ###   Email: mhmccoy@email.sc.edu, [Linkedin](https://www.linkedin.com/in/mark-mccoy-94217a1b7/)
 >  Hi I'm Mark!
 I'm a senior graduating from the University of South Carolina with a BSE in Computer Science and a minor